dekonnection/atreis/README.md

 And because we can.

+## Why the name ?

+Because it looks a lot like the [Atreus](https://github.com/technomancy/atreus) keyboard, but with the Iris layout.

 ## How do I build one ?

 Unfortunately, I'm not planning on designing a PCB for it, so you're on your own